wentuq/blog-grabski.me/about.md

 ---
 I was born and raised in Poland.
 Studied in Krakow.
 For last few years I'm trying to connect working and passion for travelling.

 I’m currently living in Krakow.

-Lover of [couchsurfing](https://www.couchsurfing.com/) idea, sleeping in tent and travelling on a shoestring.
+Lover of [couchsurfing](https://www.couchsurfing.com/) idea, sleeping in a tent and travelling on a shoestring.

 In last two years I visited Central America for 6 months in total.